Frequently Asked Questions

 Exception: Due to cancellation or a virtual format, the members of the 2020 and 2021 U.S. Earth Science Teams have the choice of returning to camp if eligible.

 Guests cannot receive medals in the individual competition even though they still sit for it.
-However, they CAN receive medals in the team competition.
+However, they CAN receive medals in the team competitions.

 Thank you so much!
 We can certainly use your help.
 Feel free to shoot a message or email to Ben Choi ([email protected]).